 Although the two control loops offer a total of 8 controller parameters (P-gain, I-gain, D-gain and an integrator limit), it is not useful to use all of them at the same time.
 Generally, none of the D-gains should be used in the cascaded controller and the two I-gains should be used only alternatively, not together.
 This means that the control structure is simplified to a combination of one P controller and one PI controller: PI-P or P-PI.

 Instead of the cascaded PID controller, OBLAC Drives allows the user to activate the simple PID position controller.
 This controller represents the simplest and most known form of position control.
 However, for productive use Synapticon recommends to use the cascaded controller.
 In the simple PID controller, one Proportional, Integral and Derivative feedback acts on the position itself and will directly generate the target torque / current.

-On top of the desired position input, both position control implementations also accept a desired ‘offset torque’, which is a dynamically changeable torque value that will be added to the torque value generated by the velocity PI controller.
-For further reference see Torque Offset
+On top of the desired position input, both position control implementations also accept a desired Torque Offset, which is a dynamically changeable torque value that will be added to the torque value generated by the velocity PI controller.

 Simple PID Controller¶